COMBINE-lab/salmon/doc/source/salmon.rst

 prior count is no longer dependent on the transcript length.
 However, the default behavior of a *per-nucleotide* prior is recommended when using VB optimization.

+.. note:: Choosing between EM and VBEM algorithms

+   As mentioned above, a thorough comparison of all of the benefits and detriments of the different algorithms is an ongoing area of research.
+However, preliminary testing suggests that the sparsity-inducing effect of running the VBEM with a small prior may lead, in general, to more accurate estimates (the current testing was performed mostly through simulation).
+If these results persist through more thorough testing, the VBEM may become the default inference mode in future versions of Salmon.

 """""""""""""""""""